A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Preliminaries

 \subsection{Relative entropy and fundamental properties}

 We begin with the concept of relative entropy with respect to local Maxwellians.
-This quantity plays a central role in our analysis since it naturally decomposes into microscopic deviations and macroscopic mismatches.
-In addition, several classical inequalities link the relative entropy to Fisher information, $L^1$-type distances, and coercivity estimates.
-These results will serve as the starting point for the stability and convergence estimates established in later sections.
+This quantity plays a central role in our analysis: on the one hand, it admits a natural decomposition into microscopic deviations and macroscopic mismatches; on the other hand, it enjoys several useful variational and functional-analytic properties.
+In particular, classical inequalities relate relative entropy to Fisher information, $L^1$-type distances, and coercivity estimates.

+A first important aspect is its variational interpretation.
+For prescribed $(\rho,u)$, the local Maxwellian $M_{\rho,u}$ is the natural equilibrium state associated with the mass and momentum constraints, and in fact arises as the unique minimizer of a constrained free energy functional.
+We recall this characterization here, since it clarifies the distinguished role of Maxwellians in the relative entropy method.